 Parking: Find a map of disabled parking close to the museum here.

 Entrance to the museum - elevator: There is a lift from street level for wheelchair users and level-free access and elevators throughout the museum.
 Key for the lift in front of the museum please contact the Information or call +4521764366.
 Please note that the lift from the front garden is currently out of function.
 We are working on getting it back in use and encourage wheel chair users to use the ramp in stead.

-Helpers: We offer free entry to those accompanying visually impaired visitors and wheelchair users.
+Helpers: We offer free entry to assistants with companion cards.